What is Nightlase, the laser snoring treatment?

-Nightlase is a non-invasive laser therapy that expands a patient’s airway, resulting in improved sleep and snoring reduction.
+Nightlase is a non-invasive laser therapy that expands a patient’s airway, improving sleep and snoring reduction.
 The therapy results in the contraction of the soft tissues at the back of the throat and airway, therefore widening the airway.
-A Nightlase therapy comprises three to four sessions spread over nine to twelve weeks.
+Nightlase therapy comprises three to four sessions spread over nine to twelve weeks.
 Each visit lasts around 45 minutes.
 Snoring improvement often lasts up to a year, and treatments may be repeated as necessary.

 Am I a Nightlase Snoring Treatment Candidate?

-You are likely a candidate for Nightlase if you snore or have mild to severe sleep apnea.
+You are likely a candidate for Nightlase snoring treatment if you snore or have mild to severe sleep apnea.

 Is snoring more than a noise?

 Snoring could be a symptom of a more severe health problem, such as sleep apnea.
-Snoring occurs when a partial obstruction of the airway results in the snoring sound, while sleep apnea is defined as a total obstruction of the airway lasting at least 10 seconds.
+Snoring occurs when a partial airway obstruction results in the snoring sound, while sleep apnea is defined as a total airway obstruction lasting at least 10 seconds.
 When a person has a sleep apnea incident, they stop breathing for ten seconds or longer.

 Sleep Apnea Diagnosis is Critical

 While Nightlase may be effective in reducing snoring, sleep apnea may persist.Snoring is often connected to sleep apnea, but it is also possible for people with sleep apnea not to snore.
 This implies that if you do not get a complete evaluation before therapy, your snoring issue may be resolved, but you may still have undetected sleep apnea.
 The reality is that most individuals who snore continuously also have sleep apnea, so it’s critical to have a complete diagnosis before beginning Nightlase therapy.